SinghTushar20/Learn-to-Code/06-Cool Things Computer Can't Do/05-Natural Language Processing(NLP)/Readme.md

 Natural language processing (NLP) is a subfield of linguistics, computer science, and artificial intelligence **concerned with the interactions between computers and human language**, in particular how to program computers to process and analyze large amounts of natural language data.

-- A natural language or ordinary language is any language that has evolved naturally in humans through use and repetition without conscious planning or premeditation.
+A natural language or ordinary language is any language that has evolved naturally in humans through use and repetition without conscious planning or premeditation.

-- Natural languages can take different forms, such as speech or signing.
+Natural languages can take different forms, such as speech or signing.

+## Application of NLP

 Real World Applications of NLP: